A About Blue Sky Bridal

 Blue Sky Bridal strives to unite gorgeous, eco-friendly wedding gowns with happy, planet-conscious brides while keeping as many wedding dollars in the local community as possible.
 We don't take ourselves too seriously, and we believe that weddings are about love and celebration, not stress.

-Who We AreCurrently (wo)manning the shop: Giselle, Jen, Kat, Katie, Kendra, Maren, Nicole, and Trina
+Who We AreCurrently (wo)manning the boutique: Giselle, Kat, Kendra, Allie, Elise, and Charissa.

-2 vegetarians, 2 pescatarians, 1 sometimes vegan, 4 native Washingtonians, 2 daughters, 5 brothers, 5 sisters, 1 fiancé, 3 husbands, some boyfriends, 10 bridesmaid dresses, 2 environmentalists, 1 burlesque dancer, 2 fashion designers, 8 feminists, 2 aspiring interior designers, 1 speaker of American Sign Language, 1 speaker of Chinese, 1 marathon completed, 6 dogs, 1 graduate degree(and 1 in progress), 7 bachelor degrees, 1 juggler, 1 aerialist, over 40 countries visited, and more wedding dresses than we're going to admit.
+1 vegetarian, 2 pescatarians, 1 sometimes vegan, 4 native Washingtonians, 2 daughters, 5 brothers, 5 sisters, 1 fiancé, 2 husbands, 10 bridesmaid dresses, 2 environmentalists, 1 burlesque dancer, 2 fashion designers, 7 feminists, 1 aspiring interior designers, 1 speaker of American Sign Language, 1 speaker of Chinese, 4 dogs, 1 graduate degree, 4 bachelor degrees, 1 juggler, 1 aerialist, over 20 countries visited, and more wedding dresses than we're going to admit.

 Where Our Dresses Come From

-All of our gowns are on consignment, which is a fancy way of saying that they're on loan to us from Seattle area women who'd like to share them with another bride.
+All of our gowns are on consignment and available off the rack, which is a fancy way of saying that they're on loan to us from Seattle-area women who'd like to share them with another bride.
 We don't own them, we try to match them up with the right person (kind of like a realtors, but for dresses).

 Women part with their wedding gowns for hundreds of different reasons, but a huge percentage of our consignors are either pregnant or just had a baby.
 What we hear from these women is that they want more space, they have baby expenses to cover, they're feeling "over" the wedding phase, and/or they won't have a daughter.